 Introduction

-- introduce OSCAR tools which support computations in intersection theory, and
+- present OSCAR tools which support computations in the intersection theory of varieties, and

 - give examples which illustrate how intersection theory is used to solve problems from enumerative geometry.

-Making use of OSCAR, a first version of what we present here was written by Jeiao Song as a julia
+A first version of what we present here was written by Jeiao Song as a separate julia

 and the sage